knowledgetechnologyuhh/OMGEmpathyChallenge/README.md

 We split the corpus into three subsets: training, validation and testing.
 The participants will receive the training and validation sets, together with the associated annotations once they subscribe to the challenge.
 The subscription will be done via e-mail.
 Each participant team must consist of 1 to 5 participants and must agree to use the data only for scientific purposes.
 Each team can choose to take part in one or both the tracks.

-After the training period is over, the testing set will be released without the associated annotations.

-Each team must submit, via e-mail, their final predictions as a .csv file for each video on the test set.
-The format of the .csv file must be the same as the provided annotations.
-Together with the final submission, each team must send a short 2-4 pages paper describing their solution published on [Arxiv](https://arxiv.org) and the link for a github page to their solution.
-If a team fails to submit any of these items, their submission will be invalidated.
-Each team can submit 3 different results for each track.

-**Paper submission**
+**Final Submission*

+Your final submission will be divided into two steps: 1) final results and code and 2) paper.

+1) Your final results must be submitted as a .zip file containing different ".csv" files, one for each video.
+The name of each csv must be the name of each video.
+For example:
+Subject_1_Story_3.mp4 --> Subject_1_Story_3.csv

+Each ".csv" must contain a header ("valence") and each row of the file must be the valence output for each frame of the video.
+We are sending a frame counter file which contains the number of required frames per video.
+Each team can submit up to three different results.
+Please also send a short paragraph describing the differences of each set of results you submit.

+Your code must be submitted as a GitHub public link.
+Please include the necessary information to run the code properly.

-Each participating team must submit, together with their final results, one short 2-4 pages paper describing their solution.
-This paper must follow the IEEE specifications ([Latex](http://fg2019.org/wp-content/uploads/2018/06/FG2019_latex_template.zip) (Please create the pdf using FGfinalcopy) and [Word](https://www.ieee.org/content/dam/ieee-org/ieee/web/org/conferences/Conference-template-A4.doc) templates) and will be peer reviewed following the FG 2019 standards.
+2) Each participating team must submit a short 2-4 pages paper describing their solution.
+This paper must follow the IEEE specifications (Latex (http://fg2019.org/wp-content/uploads/2018/06/FG2019_latex_template.zip)  and Word (http://fg2019.org/wp-content/uploads/2018/06/msw_a4_format_FG2019_forReview.doc)  templates) and will be peer reviewed following the FG 2019 standards.
 The accepted papers will be included in the FG 2019 workshop proceedings.
+The paper must be submitted in PDF format.

 **License**